 At age 11 weeks, baby teeth start falling out as permanent teeth come in.
-If we have adopted our feline as a kitten, we pet parents now must cope with the emergence of permanent teeth starting around age 3 months.
+Pet parents must cope with a cat's permanent teeth emerging around age 3 months.

 How to Help Your Kitten

-Kittens have a teething process, just like human babies.
+A kitten's teething process may be similar to that of human babies.
 During the teething period, you may find that your kitten has loose teeth and a sore mouth and gums.
 In some cases, your baby cat may seem crankier and not wanting to eat.
 If this happens, trying soft, wet food while they are teething to ensure that they don’t lose any nutrients.
 Of course, any advice from your veterinarian about diet supersedes this advice.

 Fortunately, cats have teething advantages that often lets this process pass relatively unnoticed.
-Unlike people, all of the kitten’s teeth have sharp edges which help their passage through the gums.
-And, because they naturally engage in predator play, they bite their toys which helps the teeth come in.
+Unlike people, all of the kitten’s teeth have sharp edges which help their passage easily through the gums.
+And, because they naturally engage in predator play, they engage in biting play which also helps their teeth come in.

-My Cute 8 Week Old Kitten Shows the Natural Biting Behavior
+8 Week Old Kitten Demonstrates the Natural Biting Behavior

 Recommended Chewing Materials for Teething Kittens